 }

 So, this code is not too much different from the previous one, except we send a valid formModel object with the request and the assertion part.
 Basically, once the POST request is finished successfully, the Create method should redirect us to the Index method.
-There, we can find all the employees including the created one.
-You can always debug your test code and inspect the responseString variable to visually confirm that response is the Index page with a new employee.
+There, we can find all the employees, including the created one.
+You can always debug your test code and inspect the responseString variable to visually confirm that the response is the Index page with a new employee.

-Once we run the Test Explorer the test will pass.
+Once we run the Test Explorer, the test will pass.

 Conclusion

-Finally, we have seen the problem with the anti-forgery token and in the next article, we are going to learn how to solve that problem by introducing several new functionalities to our code.
+Finally, we have seen the problem with the anti-forgery tokenIn the next article, we will learn how to solve that problem by introducing several new functionalities to our code.

 Liked it?
 Take a second to support Code Maze on Patreon and get the ad free reading experience!